-At the Bitar Cosmetic Surgery Institute in Fairfax and Manassas, VA, Dr. George Bitar and George Centeno are available to help you determine the cause of your dark eye circles and to recommend the treatment that’s right for you.
+At the Bitar Cosmetic Surgery Institute in Fairfax, VA, Dr. George Bitar is available to help you determine the cause of your dark eye circles and to recommend the treatment that’s right for you.
 To learn more about each treatment option, call (703) 206-0506 to schedule an appointment today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.